 More damaging than the lies we tell others are the lies we tell ourselves

 Suppose someone has diabetes and they secretly eat desserts.
-If they lie to their caregivers about what they are doing, that’s bad; they would have to worsen their health.
-If they lie to themselves, believing that all the medical guidance about sweet food being damaging to diabetics is just misleading propaganda, they will hurt themselves far more.
+If they lie to their caregivers about what they are doing, that’s bad; they will worsen their health.
+But suppose they lie to themselves, believing that all the medical guidance about sweet food being damaging to diabetics is just misleading propaganda.
+They will hurt themselves far more.

 Similar is the predicament of those who live sensually and deny even to themselves the harmful effects of sensuality.
-In a world where sensuality is rampant in its visibility, availability and appeal, it’s so easy to succumb to sensual temptation.
-Still, some moral restraints do exist – certain forms of sensuality are even today considered immoral.
-Those who indulge in such sensuality do so secretly, thereby giving others the license to continue believing the façade of morality.
-But if they start believing that nothing is intrinsically wrong with sensuality and they can still be spiritually advanced, no matter how long and how much they have been engaged in gross sensuality, they are distancing their consciousness from the spiritual level where lasting peace and joy exist.
+In today’s world where sensuality is rampant in its visibility, availability and appeal, it’s so easy to succumb to sensual temptation.
+Nonetheless, even in today’s world, some moral restraints do exist – certain forms of sensuality are still considered immoral.
+Those who indulge in such sensuality do so secretly, thereby continuing the façade of morality.
+But suppose they themselves start believing that nothing is intrinsically wrong with sensuality and they can still be spiritually advanced, no matter how long and how much they have been engaged in gross sensuality.
+Then, they are taking their consciousness far, far away from the spiritual level where lasting peace and joy exist.

-If we learn from the Gita, it stands ready to reveal the truth and empower us to free ourselves from all lies: the lies we tell others and the lies we tell ourselves.
+Thankfully, we always have access to the supreme truth of the Gita.
+If we learn from the Gita, it stands ready to empower us to free ourselves from all lies: the lies we tell others and the lies we tell ourselves.

 Think it over: